Friday, December 01, 2017

 Christmas Tree(s) 2017

-they smell good and are perfect for Christmas trees.
+and make for the perfect Christmas trees.

-that sits up against the Zuni mountains.
+on the ranch that's nestled against the Zuni mountains.

-trees that vary in all shapes and sizes.
+all shapes and sizes.

-the ranch house.
+down four trees for the ranch house.

 On our way home, we played Christmas music

-(Doris Day Christmas album is AMAZING!),
+(Doris Day's Christmas album is AMAZING!),

 and sang along while snuggled up in blankets.

-to be here living on the ranch.
+It was just another confirmation that we were meant to be here, living on the ranch.

 We came home, and the girls and I made chili for dinner and